rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     Connectivity test on 1 processes PASSED.

 This confirms that the first node is online and operational.
-The next section shows you how to finish building the cluster.

 #### Create and deploy a Cloud Server image